dereksmith2018/DoctorLookup/README.md

 ## Description

-This is a basic search website that you can type in a name and will be
+This is a basic search website that you can type in a name or a symptom and will be shown all the matches for the input.

 ## Setup/Installation Requirements

 - Clone this repository
 - Run npm install
+- API_KEY="0f28d22c9def046ae1cd6c0fee4a0fa3"
 - Open Webpage
 - User submits the input
 - The user will get back the match results from the input.